Get your students with dyslexia the RIGHT support, FASTER. Early, accurate diagnosis is KEY.

 This is exactly why proper diagnosis is SO critically important.
 And why we are determined to reach as many professionals as possible with our Sounds2Print™ Testing for Dyslexia course.

 Our program gives you the proven testing and assessment tools and detailed case studies you need to feel confident helping your students—and to help you break through the obstacles preventing powerful educational and financial resources from reaching your students.

-You will learn how to test for dyslexia, interpret results, and successfully identify disorders and conditions preventing students from learning.
+You will learn how to test for dyslexia, and interpret results.

 You may be here because you just completed our Sounds2Print™ Challenge, which lays the foundation for better understanding dyslexia and providing the initial tools necessary to screen for the disorder.